Iyedderar/simple_shell/README.md

 4 task: Simple shell 0.2 +
 5 task : Simple shell 0.3 +
 6 task : Simple shell 0.4 +
+7 task : Write your own getline function
+Use a buffer to read many chars at once and call the least possible the read system call You will need to use static variables
+You are not allowed to use getline